Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

       * When new item is equipped, old item is pushed back into inventory
     * Gold can be collected and updates player object's gold value
 * Colour scheme can be changed in the settings menu
+* Leaving or refreshing the page triggers an alert to prevent you losing your progress

 ## Elements